-It’s a great way to add an all-new dimension to your garden.
-Whether you’re gardening in raised beds, containers, or trellis - you can easily make optimum use of your space by building a garden that grows up.
+Vertical gardening is a gardening technique to grow plants vertically with the help of structures.
+You can employ raised beds, containers, or trellis to build a vertical garden and make optimum use of your space by building a garden that grows up.
 Vertical gardening is a perfect way to draw attention to any area or even hide an unattractive one.

 Benefits of Vertical Gardening

 - It not only saves space but also prevents your yield from pests and diseases.